jemccullough/agendas-share/README.md

+# Alfresco Share Municipal Agendas Module

+Modifications to allow management of the agendas for Public presentation.

+//see also Alfresco Repo Municipal Agendas Repo

 # Alfresco Share JAR Module - SDK 3

 To run this module use `mvn clean install -DskipTests=true alfresco:run` or `./run.sh` and verify that it